Preparing To Move Abroad With Family in 8 Steps

 1. Passports (a fairly easy one to break ourselves in)

-3. Visas (this alone was massive & took several months to gather everything necessary, see this post for details on that.)
+3. Visas (this alone was massive & took several months to gather everything necessary, You can see our Non Lucrative Visa post for details on that part.)

 4. Moving Stuff / Selling House (this one is more subjective to each family's circumstances)